Hong Kong

 The Peak Tram is likely to be crowded at night when the view of the city's skyline is magic, as well as on public holidays.
 Queues can be very long (waiting an hour is common at busy times), and a lot of pushing has been reported.

-The tram is not the only way to get to the Peak, and there are cheaper (but slower and still quite scenic) alternatives such as the #1 green shuttle van costing $10.2 & #15 double-decker bus costing $9.8 from Exchange Plaza Bus Terminus.
+The tram is not the only way to get to the Peak, there are affordableer (but slower and still quite scenic) alternatives such as the #1 green shuttle van costing $10.2 & #15 double-decker bus costing $9.8 from Exchange Plaza Bus Terminus.
 These buses will often give you great views of both sides of Hong Kong Island on the way up.

 Light rail